COVERING THE BASES IN HEALTH

 The Giants Community Fund partners with many local organizations to raise awareness about important health-related causes.
-The Fund also collaborates with the San Francisco Giants Community Relations department to identify important community initiatives and health awareness days at AT&T Park.
+The Fund also collaborates with the San Francisco Giants Community Relations department to identify important community initiatives and health awareness days at Oracle Park.

 Junior Giants Health Programs